venam/blog/_posts/2015-09-25-group-work.markdown

 with me, it was an utter failure as a group.

-Thus, I worked with my brother on it and the productivity went up.
+Thus, I worked with my brother and the productivity went up.

 _Conclusion_: Here again, the same pattern repeats itself, you can't get people